Romania flag

 Holidays and Leave

 Maternity leave is a total of 18 weeks, split equally before and after the birth.
-Social security covers maternity pay during this time at 85% of the mother’s usual salary.
+Social security covers maternity pay during this time at 85% of the mother’s usual salary, calculated according to their average earnings in the preceding six months.
 Mothers can also take ‘maternal risk leave’ to help care for their child if unwell, paid at 75% of salary by social security.
-Employers, however, are required to cover the ten days of paid paternity leave, which increases to 15 if the father takes part in a course on infant care.

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.